digitalhumanists/corpus-services/README.md

 To use the services for corpora, compile it using `mvn clean compile assembly:single`.
-(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact from Gitlab that you can download [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven).
+(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact from GitHub Actions that you can download [here](https://nightly.link/digitalhumanists/corpus-services/workflows/maven/develop/artifact.zip) using [nightly.link](https://nightly.link/).

 <!-- USAGE EXAMPLES -->
 ## Usage